RivValtin/ffxivguide/telegraphs.md

 When the dice hits 0, you cannot be moving, attack, or performing kind of animation or you will take damage.
 Typically it's best to stop and detarget the boss at 1, maybe even 2 if you have bad ping.
 There will be a final audio cue at the "0" mark, at which point you can move again.

+### Body Telegraph

+No example screenshot here since it varies too wildly, but a body telegraph is any time that the post/animation of the enemy itself is your only warning for what's about to happen.
+If you see an enemy holding a pose for an unusually long time, it may be a body telegraph.

+Such telegraphs usually match where they hit pretty well.
+If an enemy is holding their tail up, they probably hit everything behind them.
+If they hold a claw up looking forward, they probably hit everything in front of them.
+And so forth.

+There is only one fight with more complex body telegraphs, and that is Rathalos, which is an optional fight added as part of a cross-over event.
+It's an oddball because it uses the telegraph rules of the game it comes from rather than FFXIV's rules.

 ### Chains

 (Screenshot pending, appears as a chain of some kind connecting two people.)